KediOtu/blood-transfusion-service-center-exercise/README.md

-### :boom: I try to learn Logistic Regression by practicing.
+### :boom: I try to learn machine learning by practicing.
 I use the dataset 'blood-transfusion-service-center' from OpenML